balinterdi/balinterdi.github.com/source/_posts/2014-06-26-ember-gotcha-controllers-are-singletons.markdown

 });
 ```

 And that totally works.
-However, I prefer placing this "resetting" code to the
+However, I prefer placing this "resetting" code in the
 controller, probably because it is strictly controller-related and also because
 I can make the code really telling there: